Will Trump Finally Turn His Trade Guns on the WTO?

 (Bloomberg) -- President Donald Trump is following through on his campaign pledges to reshape the global trading system.
 Is the World Trade Organization his next target?
-With his administration renegotiating the North American Free Trade Agreement, and already out of the trade pact formerly known as the Trans-Pacific Partnership, the WTO stands as one of the last major, multilateral trade agreements or negotiations that Trump hasn’t disavowed.
+With his administration working on replacement for the North American Free Trade Agreement, and already out of the trade pact formerly known as the Trans-Pacific Partnership, the WTO stands as one of the last major, multilateral trade agreements or negotiations that Trump hasn’t disavowed.

 1. What are Trump’s intentions on the WTO?

-That’s unclear.
-Axios reported that the president has repeatedly told top White House officials that he wants to withdraw the U.S. from the WTO.
-It also reprinted what it called the text of draft legislation circulated in the White House that would give Trump unilateral power to ignore basic principles of the WTO and negotiate one-on-one with any country.
+He said in an interview with Bloomberg News that he will pull the U.S. out if the WTO doesn’t "shape up" and treat the U.S. better.
+In June, Axios reprinted what it called the text of draft legislation circulated in the White House that would give Trump unilateral power to ignore basic principles of the WTO and negotiate one-on-one with any country.
 U.S. Treasury Secretary Steven Mnuchin called the Axios report “an exaggeration," and Axios itself said the draft bill is thought to be "unrealistic or unworkable."

 2. What does the WTO do?